craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Six - Level Five; Pick-up Sticks.md

 	- The Red card is guarded by an obstacle course and an automaton combatant.
 	- The Green card is hidden within a grove of plants, specifically within a plant that will deliver a poison upon contact.
 	- The Blue card is hidden among a large collection of books within a library.
 There is not an indication in which book it is hidden, and the destruction of the library is the intended solution for a "quick" solve.
+	- When all three cards are collected and returned to the entrance, the timer stops, opens the way into the rest of the level, and produces
 #### Ways
 #### Pick-up Sticks (Exit Game)
 - Pick-up Sticks is a level wide game that pits all teams of the level against one another, in theory.